Screenshots may differ slightly depending on software version.

 The response measure is patty texture.
 (Never mind about taste!)

-Start the program by finding and double clicking the Design-Expert icon.
-Take the quickest route to initiating a new design by clicking the New Design button on the opening screen.
+Start the program and the quickest route to initiating a new design by clicking the New Design button on the opening screen.

 Click Custom Designs to expand its menu and select the User Defined option.
 The user defined option allows you to reproduce Cornell’s design with all points chosen.
 Normally, to save on runs, you want to use the first choice on the list, Optimal, which selects an ideal subset of design points from a candidate set for a specified model.
 We’ll explore this option later.